Yale-BIM/f21-assignments/assignment-3/README.md

 received through Shutter's ZED camera.
 For this part of the assignment, you will have to run your code in one of the machines in AKW 410 that are connected to a Jetson TX2 Develoment Kit computer.

+    Indicate in your report how long it took for your node to process one image from the ZED camera.

     > You will need to set up an appointment with Sherry or Marynel before the assignment is due to complete this last extra credit.
 They will explain to you how to stream images from the ZED camera to the Jetson computer.